OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/setting-up-tf-rhosp16-undercloud.rst

 Summary
 -------

-Follow this topic to setting up the undercloud for Tungsten Fabric deployment with RHOSP 16.1.
+Follow this topic to setting up the undercloud for OpenSDN deployment with RHOSP 16.1.

 Install the Undercloud